Sunday, June 2, 2019

 Sunday Thanksgiving: A Victorious Journey

-It was in 1998 that it all started when a Divine calling for public service was initiated.
+It all started in 1998 when a Divine calling for public service was initiated.
 My Father was chosen and called to serve the people.
-At first, there was resistance, a protest due to fear.
-However, in the end, we all agreed and listened to the Divine call.
+Despite the initial resistance and protest due to fear, he remained steadfast, and we all eventually agreed to listen to the divine call.

 As a three-termer legislator, my Father showed courage and perseverance.
 He may have had his fair share of struggles but he stood up and fought for the common good.